-Web Storage & Browser Cookies
+Web Storage and Cookies

-Usage of Web Storage
+Use of Local Storage

 The locally stored data consists of randomly generated strings, hashed data and timestamps.
 No personal information (name, email, …) is stored locally, neither in the session storage, nor the local storage.